Jayant74/Smoke-Segmentation/README.md

 # Smoke-Segmentation
 Segments smoke in images from a wildfire dataset.
+Full proposal available in the pdf file.